ABC World News Tonight: History

-ABC began a nightly newscast in the summer of 1948, when H. R. Baukhage and Jim Gibbons hosted News and Views.
+The then-newly-launched ABC television network began a nightly newscast in the summer of 1948, when H. R. Baukhage and Jim Gibbons hosted News and Views.
 This was succeeded by After the Deadlines in 1951 and All Star News in 1952.
 In the fall of 1953, John Daly began anchoring the then-15-minute John Daly and the News.
 Daly, who served as host of the CBS game show What's My Line? contemporaneously, anchored the newscast until 1960, with multiple hosts and formats succeeding him.
 Anchors of the program during the early 1960s, sometimes for short periods, included Alex Dreier, John Secondari, Fendall Winston Yerxa, Al Mann, Bill Shadel, and the three-person team of John Cameron Swayze (formerly of NBC), Bill Lawrence, and Bill Sheehan.
 In 1962, Ron Cochran was appointed as full-time anchor, staying with the program, entitled, “Ron Cochran with the News”, until 1965.
 After Cochran left the program, Peter Jennings, a Canadian journalist who was 26 years old at the time, was named anchor of the retitled Peter Jennings with the News.

 In December 1967, the inexperienced Jennings left the anchor chair and was reassigned by the news division as an international correspondent for the news program.
 The newly renamed ABC Evening News was hosted, in succession, by Bob Young (January 1968 to May 1968), and then by Frank Reynolds (May 1968 to December 1970), who was joined by Howard K. Smith in May 1969.
 The program expanded from 15 to 30 minutes in January 1967, nearly 3 1/2 years after both CBS and NBC had expanded their evening news programs to a half-hour.